 Teaching Kids How & Where Should We Pray

 Jesus said in Matthew 6:5-6 that we should not pray “as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
 Most certainly, I tell you, they have received their reward.
 But you, when you pray, enter into your inner room, and having shut your door, pray to your Father who is in secret, and your Father who sees in secret will reward you openly.”

 The main issue here is not the location, it’s the heart.
 God wants us to pray to Him and for Him.
-As Jesus told the Samaritan woman, there’s no special place we have to go to worship (John 4:21).
-In short, pray anywhere you can focus on God.
+The wrong way is to do it for show or as a mindless habit.
+As Jesus told the Samaritan woman, there’s no special place we have to go to worship (John 4:21-23).

 Finding this helpful?
 Pin it.